 We recognize the need to have funds available for our operating businesses and our customers' demands for obtaining short-term warehouse financing until the settlement or sale of mortgages with us or with other investors.
 It is our policy to have adequate liquidity at all times to cover normal cyclical swings in funding availability and mortgage demand and to allow us to meet abnormal and unexpected funding requirements.
-We plan to meet liquidity through normal operations with the goal of avoiding unplanned sales of assets or emergency borrowing of funds.
+We plan to meet liquidity needs through normal operations with the goal of avoiding unplanned sales of assets or emergency borrowing of funds.
 Toward this goal, our Asset/Liability Committee, or "ALCO," is responsible for monitoring our liquidity position and funding needs.

-ALCO is comprised of the senior executives of the mortgage operations and warehouse lending operations.
-ALCO meets on a weekly basis to review current and projected sources and uses of funds.
-ALCO monitors the composition of the Company's balance sheet for changes in the liquidity of our assets.
-Our liquidity consists of cash and cash equivalents, short-term and marketable investment securities rated AAA through BBB and maturing mortgages, or "liquid assets."
+ALCO is comprised of executive and senior officers of the mortgage operations and warehouse lending operations.
+ALCO generally meets on a weekly basis to review current and projected sources and uses of funds.
+ALCO monitors the composition of our balance sheet for changes in the liquidity of our assets.
+Our liquidity consists of cash and cash equivalents, short-term marketable investment securities rated AAA through BBB and maturing mortgages, or "liquid assets."
 Our policy is to maintain a liquidity threshold of 5% of liquid assets to warehouse borrowings, reverse repurchase agreements, dividends payable and other short-term liabilities.
-During the first quarter of 2003 we were in compliance with this policy, which ALCO reports to the board of directors at least quarterly.